Club By-Laws

 Article XI – Method of Electing Members

-Section 1 – The name of a prospective member, proposed by an active member of the club, shall be submitted to the board, through the club secretary.
+Section 1.
+The name of a prospective member, proposed by an active member of the club, shall be submitted to the board, through the club secretary.
 The proposal for the time being shall be kept confidential.
 A transferring or former member of another club may be proposed to active membership by the former club.

-Section 2 – The board shall ensure that the proposal meets all the membership requirements of the club by-laws.
+Section 2.
+The board shall ensure that the proposal meets all the membership requirements of the club by-laws.

-Section 3 – The board shall approve or disapprove the proposal within 30 days of its submission, and shall notify the proposing member, through the club secretary, of its decision.
+Section 3.
+The board shall approve or disapprove the proposal within 30 days of its submission, and shall notify the proposing member, through the club secretary, of its decision.

-Section 4 – If the decision of the board is favorable, the prospective member shall be contacted by the proposing member and informed of the purposes of Rotary and of the privileges and responsibilities of membership by the proposing member, following which the prospective member shall he requested to sign the membership proposal form and to permit his or her name to be released to the club.
+Section 4.
+If the decision of the board is favorable, the prospective member shall be contacted by the proposing member and informed of the purposes of Rotary and of the privileges and responsibilities of membership by the proposing member, following which the prospective member shall he requested to sign the membership proposal form and to permit his or her name to be released to the club.

-Section 5 – If no written objection to the proposal, stating reasons, is received by the board from any member (other than honorary) of the club within seven (7) days following release of information about the prospective member, that person, shall be considered to be elected to membership.
+Section 5.
+If no written objection to the proposal, stating reasons, is received by the board from any member (other than honorary) of the club within seven (7) days following release of information about the prospective member, that person, shall be considered to be elected to membership.

-Section 6 – If any such objection has been filed with the board, it shall vote on this matter at its next meeting.
+Section 6.
+If any such objection has been filed with the board, it shall vote on this matter at its next meeting.
 If approved despite the objection, the proposed member, shall be considered to be elected to membership.

-Section 7 – Following the election, the president shall arrange for the induction of the new member; the club secretary shall report the new member to RI; and the club shall provide appropriate literature for presentation at the induction and the sponsor shall assist the assimilation of the new member.
+Section 7.
+Following the election, the president shall arrange for the induction of the new member; the club secretary shall report the new member to RI; and the club shall provide appropriate literature for presentation at the induction and the sponsor shall assist the assimilation of the new member.

-Article XII – Resolutions
+Article XIII – Resolutions

 No resolution or motion to commit this club on any matter shall be considered by the club until it has been considered by the board.
 Such resolutions or motions, if offered at a club meeting, shall be referred to the board without discussion.

-Article XIII – Order of Business
+Article XIV – Order of Business

 Meeting called to order.

-Introduction of visiting Rotarians.
+Introduction of visiting Rotarians and guests.

 Correspondence and announcements.